DuttaAbhigyan/Echo-State-Networks/README.md

 and easy to generalize.
 The ideas are taken form the paper by the same author:

 Mantas Lukoševičius:
-A practical guide to applying echo state networks In
+A practical guide to applying Echo State Networks